odpi/egeria-docs/site/docs/concepts/asset.md

 - APIs that provide access to the services offered by the organization.
 - Analytical models and processes.
 - Addresses and other locations.
-- Physical objects such as buildings that can have with digitized representation with a unique identity (eg a serial number).
+- Physical objects such as buildings that can have a digitized representation with a unique identity (for example, serial number).

 Governance activities are often centered around an organization's resources since they represent tangible value.
 This involves maintaining information about the resource and managing events related to the resource in order to keep it protected and to get the maximum value from it.